 Dog Swim Area

-A designated (unfenced) area allows off-leash access to the lake for supervised dogs.
-The dog swim area is located on the west side of the lake; parking is available nearby.
+A designated dog swim area is unfenced and allows off-leash, supervised access to the lake.
+It is located on the west side of the lake; parking is available nearby.

 Fishing is popular here and anglers will enjoy plentiful catches of bass, bluegill, crappie, channel catfish and bullhead.